Mr-Un1k0d3r/PoisonHandler/README.md

 the command that will be execute will look like the following one:

-`explorer ms-browse://`
+`explorer ms-browser://`

-Where ms-browser is the custom handler you registered and will execute the payload you specified.
+Where `ms-browser` is the custom handler you registered and will execute the payload you specified.

+The default handler name is `ms-browser` but it can be set with the `-Handler` switch

 ```
 Usage: